30 Words You Should Never Use at Interview

-At the very beginning it is important to calm yourself down.
-Every person is individual and has his or her own ways to settle down: some people start breathing deeper or go outdoors, some listen to music or check out whether they took all the documents.
-This step is very important, by the way.
+At the very beginning, it is essential to calm yourself down.
+Every person is individual and has ways to settle down: some people start breathing deeper or go outdoors, some listen to music or check out whether they took all the documents.
+This step is crucial, by the way.
 Don’t forget to ensure that all required documents are together in one place (preferably in your bag).

 Experts claim that our attitude and psychological state influence our confidence and productivity.
-Therefore, say to yourself that you are a real professional and there is no one who can compete with you.
-You have enough experience, good recommendations and flawless resume that will strike your potential employer!
+Therefore, say to yourself that you are a real professional and no one can compete with you.
+You have enough experience, good recommendations, and a flawless resume that will strike your potential employer!

-Finally, let’s move to the most interesting part of our article – the words that you MUSTN’T use during your job interview!
+Finally, let’s move to the most exciting part of our article – the words that you MUSTN’T use during your job interview!

 Yes, you are.
-But do you really think your potential recruiter should know it?
+But do you think your potential recruiter should know it?
 Barely.
-White lie or hushing up – call it as you want.
-In this case honesty isn’t your ally.
+A white lie or hushing up – call it as you want.
+In this case, honesty isn’t your ally.

 ‘Money’, ‘Salary’, ‘Payment’, ‘Compensation’